adrlar/CanSNPer/INSTALL.md

 [ETE2](http://ete.cgenomics.org/)
 ETE2 has a number of additional dependencies, listed in their install notes.
 Most notably, there are several dependencies that are not needed for CanSNPer, but they may raise warnings as ETE2 is loaded.
+Note that Qt > 5 is needed to run ETE2.

 [NumPy](http://www.numpy.org/)
 Simple install instructions are available for this package.